 The Bank is committed to the highest standards of corporate governance.
 Responsibilities and related controls throughout the Bank are properly defined and delineated.
 Transparency and accountability are integral elements of its corporate governance framework.
-This structure is further supported by a system of reporting, with information appropriately tailored for, and disseminated to, each level of responsibility within the Bank to enable the system of checks and balances on the Bank's activities to function effectively.
+This structure is further supported by a system of reporting, with information appropriately tailored for, and disseminated to, each level of responsibility within the Bank to enable checks and balances on the Bank's activities to function effectively.

-The Bank's governing constituent document is the Agreement Establishing the Bank (the Agreement), which states that the institution will have a Board of Governors, a Board of Directors, a President, Vice Presidents, officers and staff.
+The Bank's governing constituent document is the Agreement Establishing the EBRD (the Agreement), which states that the institution will have a Board of Governors, a Board of Directors, a President and Vice Presidents, as well as other officers and staff.